About Costa Rica

 - Costa Rica hasn’t had a national army since 1948.

-- Costa Rica has a population of just over 5 million people—a little more than half the population of New York City.
+- Costa Rica has a population of just under 5 million people—a little more than half the population of New York City.

-- Less than 1 percent of Costa Rica’s population is of indigenous ancestry, and around 94 percent of Costa Ricans are of European heritage.
+- Less than 1 percent of Costa Rica’s population is of indigenous ancestry, and around 94 percent of Costa Ricans have some of primarily European heritage.

 - Costa Rica has a literacy rate of 97.8 percent, one of the highest in the world.